aiverify-foundation/moonshot/docs/user_guide/web_ui/connecting_to_llms.md

-3. Select the endpoints to the AI systems that you wish to run benchmarks on, and click the next button when done.
+3. Select the endpoints to the AI models by checking their checkboxes. and click the next button to move onto the next step.

-    Click on ‘Edit’ for Together Llama Guard 7B Assistant, provide your API token, and click ‘Save’.
-(You don’t need to select Together Llama Guard 7B Assistant for testing.
-This is necessary to run some of the cookbooks like MLCommon's AI Safety Benchmark.)
     ![Selection of Endpoints](./imgs/selecting_endpoints(10).png)